-A short five minute drive from the Trans-Canada highway will take you across the bridge to Kents Corners where you will find a restaurant, a bakery, a gas bar and general store.
+A short five minute drive from the Trans-Canada highway will take you across the bridge to Kents Corners where you will find a restaurant, a bakery, and a general store.
 A couple of minutes south on the 20th Sideroad will take visitors to the wonderful St. Joseph Island Museum Village Complex.
 Home to more than 5,000 artifacts representing over 200 years of Island settlement.
 This reconstruction of original early Island buildings consists of two of the Island’s earliest schools, a log cabin, the original Kentvale Merchants General Store, an early Island stone church, a rebuilt barn and drive-shed.

 West along Highway 548 from Kents Corners will lead to St. Joseph Island’s largest community of Richards Landing.
 This shorefront community with its beautiful tree-lined main street (Hwy 548) is the perfect setting for arts and crafts, sports, agricultural, and community festivals which are hosted annually.
 In addition to these festivals local shops offer visitors the opportunity on a daily basis to view and purchase local art, pottery and gifts.